Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications: SRI Mk Nk CMOS detector

 The RAW video outputs are buffered by p-type transistors in a Source-Follower topology.
 We use $3.3\,\mathrm{k\Omega}$ pull-up resistors to $3.3\,\mathrm{V}$ as the load.
 No other processing occurs: we do not invoke the optional RC filtering.

 Alternatively, the CDS video output pins of the detector can be buffered by n-type transistors, also in a Source-Follower topology.
-In this case an analog CDS circuit embedded in each pixel, stores the reset levels of a row before subtracting the signal obtained after charge transfer.
-This subtraction is done using switched capacitors and does not deliver the optimum noise performance, so we do not use this analog CDS mode.
+In this case an analog CDS circuit located on the bottom of every column, stores the reset levels of a row before subtracting the signal obtained after charge transfer.
+This subtraction is done using switched capacitors resulting in a 4 $\elec{}$ noise floor (on comparable pixel designs [\citenum{10.1117/12.2063524}]).
+We prefer Line-wise Digital CDS since it delivers several times lower noise floor ( \S \ref{sec:ReadNoise}) .